iterrypeng/PYFMDB/README.md

 NSDictionary *fields = @{@"name":@"BMW",@"wheels":@1};
 [table addFields:fields];
 ```
-If the table has the fields，then  do update; otherwise,  do create;
+If the table has the fields，then  Do Update; otherwise, Do Create;
 ```
 NSDictionary *fields = @{@"name":@"BMW",@"wheels":@1};
 [table addOrUpdateFields:fields andWhere:@"name='BMW'"];
 ```
-If the table has the fields, then ignore; otherwise, then add;
+If the table has the fields, then Do Ignore; otherwise, Do Create;
 ```
 NSDictionary *fields = @{@"name":@"BMW",@"wheels":@1};
 [table addFieldsIfNotExist:fields];